What Should I Know Before Renting a Place?

 - you should always be given a receipt for any money given to the landlord;

 - every person has the right to a home that meets minimum health and safety standards.
-Resources to help you understand and exercise (not the right word) your rights are generally free of charge.
+Resources to help you understand your rights are available.

 - Queen’s Student Community Relations assists with lease review before you sign your contract to better understand your rights and responsibilities